India's largest container port disrupted by global cyber attack

-MUMBAI Operations at one of three terminals at India's largest container port JNPT, near the commercial hub of Mumbai, have been disrupted by the global ransomware attack, the port said on Wednesday.
+MUMBAI (Reuters) - Operations at one of three terminals at India's largest container port JNPT, near the commercial hub of Mumbai, have been disrupted by the global ransomware attack, the port said on Wednesday.

 The affected terminal is operated by Danish shipping giant AP Moller-Maersk (MAERSKb.CO), which said on Tuesday that the cyber attack had caused outages in its computer systems globally.